Deepak619261/resume-bullet-generator/README.md

 ## ✨ Features

 - 🤖 AI-powered bullet point generation using OpenAI GPT
-- 🔒 Secure - your API key is never stored
+- 🔒 Secure - API key stored server-side only
+- 🛡️ Rate limiting and input validation for abuse prevention
 - 📋 One-click copy to clipboard
 - 💅 Beautiful, responsive UI
 - ⚡ Fast and easy to use